 There are several characteristics of delayed subjective dryness that might help you recognize the complication.
 Firstly, lenses start to feel dry once the initial period of good comfort passes.
 Secondly, it gets gradually worse with time.
-Thirdly, lubricating drops provide relief a brief period.
+Thirdly, lubricating drops provide relief for a brief period.
 Fourthly, patients feel like they want to rip the lenses out.

 A lens that fits perfectly well will be comfortable between the wearing time and the onset of DSD.

 Another complication that can cause irritation is dry eye.
 It is milder than DSD but still, it can be very discomforting.
 The dry eye responds well to lubricating drops and they provide substantial relief.